CORPORATE REPUTATION SERIES

-The most critical asset that a company possesses is its reputation aka ‘prominence’ or ‘prestige’.
+The most critical asset that a company possesses is its reputation aka prominence or prestige.
 And although reputation isn’t listed on balance sheets, it can go further in determining a company’s success than a new product, client, or channel strategy.
 Reputation has the power to loft business and earnings.
 It captures a company’s essence, personality, and positioning, and distinguishes the company from its peers.
 In short, reputation is a perceptual representation of a company’s past actions and future prospects that describe the company’s overall appeal to its key constituents when compared with other rivals.
 Ultimately, reputation is what resides in the minds of people.
 It is a priceless asset.

-REPUTATION EQUITY AUDIT [REA]
+CORPORATE REPUTATION EQUITY AUDIT [CREA]

-The ‘Reputation Equity Audit’© [REA] is an exercise designed to assess the wealth of a given company reputation through a specific research population: senior executives and senior managers.
-The audit contains six key performance indicators [KPI's]: client strategy, market strategy, competitive strategy, people strategy, innovation strategy, and business model strategy.
+The Corporate Reputation Equity Audit© [CREA] is an exercise designed to assess the wealth of a given company reputation through a specific research population: senior executives and senior managers.
+The audit contains six key performance indicators [KPIs]: customer strategy, market strategy, competitive strategy, people strategy, innovation strategy, and business model strategy.
 The trick is to get a handle on how a company performs on all six attributes.
 Each KPI is a sine qua non of a company’s good name.

 Interviews/talks give essential information that cannot be derived from other sources.
 All people have a story to tell.
 One-on-one interviews or conversations are a dialogue with a great deal of flexibility and can be qualitative or quantitative in nature.
 In practice, longer and broader surveys tend to favor one-on-one interviews/talks, and, not the least important, high-level research participants tend to respond better to such interviews/conversations.
-Pragmatically, money and time are key limiting factors on the sample size of such studies.

 Corporate reputation research books are available through amazon.com and other online retail channels.